Toilet plume: Effects on disease transmission

 There is evidence that toilet aerosols generated by flushing can be a vector for diseases that involve acute gastroenteritis with the shedding of large numbers of pathogens through feces and vomit.
 For example, some epidemiological studies demonstrate transmission of norovirus in passenger airplanes and ships, and SARS coronavirus through a contaminated building sewage system, from flushing contaminated toilets, aerosolizing pathogens rather than other routes.
 The feces and vomit of infected people can contain high concentrations of viruses & bacteria many of which are known to survive on surfaces for days, weeks or even months.
 Toilets are scientifically proven to continue to produce contaminated toilet plumes over multiple successive flushes as indicated in the above video.
 Some other pathogens speculatively identified as being of potential concern for these reasons include gram-positive MRSA, Mycobacterium tuberculosis, and the pandemic H1N1/09 virus commonly known as "swine flu".

 There is 70 plus years of experimental evidence on disease transmission by toilet aerosols.
-Toilet aerosols are known to contain Norovirus, SARS Coronavirus, Samonella and many other Diseases.
+Toilet aerosols are known to contain Norovirus, SARS Coronavirus, Salmonella and many other diseases.
 The combination of cleaning and disinfecting surfaces is usually effective at removing contamination, although some pathogens such as norovirus and Salmonella have an apparent resistance to these techniques.

 Mechanism

-Aerosol droplets produced by flushing the toilet can mix with the air of the room, larger droplets will settle on surfaces or objects creating fomites (infectious pools) before they can dry, like on a counter top or toothbrush; and can contaminate surfaces such as the toilet seat and handle for hours, which can then be contacted by hands of the next user of that toilet.
-Smaller aerosol particles can become droplet nuclei as a result of evaporation of the water in the droplet; these have negligible settling velocity and are carried by natural air currents.
-Disease transmission through droplet nuclei is a concern for many pathogens, because they are excreted in feces or vomit.
+Aerosol droplets produced by flushing the toilet can mix with the air of the room, larger droplets will settle on surfaces or objects, creating fomites (infectious pools) before they can dry, like on a countertop or toothbrush; and can contaminate surfaces such as the toilet seat and handle for hours, which can then be contacted by hands of the next user of that toilet.
+Smaller aerosol particles can become droplet nuclei as a result of the evaporation of the water in the droplet; these have negligible settling velocity and are carried by natural air currents.
+Disease transmission through droplet nuclei is a concern for many pathogens because they are excreted in feces or vomit.
 The critical size dividing these dispersal modes depends on the evaporation rate and vertical distance between the toilet and the surface in question.